 U.S. House aims to pass $3 trillion Democratic coronavirus bill rejected by Republicans

-WASHINGTON, May 15 (Reuters) - The U.S. House of Representatives is set on Friday to debate and vote on a $3 trillion Democratic bill aimed at salving the heavy human and economic toll of the coronavirus pandemic that has caused almost 85,000 U.S. deaths and shut much of the economy.
+WASHINGTON, May 15 (Reuters) - The U.S. House of Representatives was set on Friday to debate and vote on a $3 trillion Democratic bill aimed at easing the human and economic toll of a coronavirus pandemic that has killed 85,000 Americans and shut down much of the economy.

 House Speaker Nancy Pelosi and her fellow Democrats crafted the far-reaching legislation that Senate Republicans have promised will be "dead on arrival" in their chamber.

-But unlike the previous four coronavirus-response bills approved by Congress in recent months, this one appears ready to land on the House floor with little to no support from Republicans.
+But unlike the previous four coronavirus-response bills, this one appears ready to land on the House floor with little to no support from Republicans who accuse Democrats of using the crisis merely to send political messages.

-"This week, the speaker published an 1,800-page seasonal catalog of left-wing oddities and called it a coronavirus relief bill," Republican Senate Majority Leader Mitch McConnell groused in a Thursday speech.

-Pelosi responded to McConnell's attack, saying: "He wants us to ‘just pause.’
-Well, families know that hunger doesn’t take a pause.
-Not having a job doesn’t take a pause.
-Not being able to pay the rent doesn’t take a pause."
+"It's more like a liberal Christmas card wish list," Representative Tom Cole said during debate on the bill on Friday.
+"This bill is going nowhere, and nowhere fast."

-Some 36.5 million people in the United States have filed for unemployment since the crisis began, representing more than one in five workers.
+Some 36.5 million people - or more than one in five workers - in the United States have filed for unemployment since the crisis began.

+Democrats argued Americans desperately need the relief.
+"I don’t give a damn about sending a message.
+I want to send help to those in desperate need," said Representative James McGovern, citing long lines at food pantries around the country.

-Highlighting the crisis' economic fallout, California Governor Gavin Newsom on Thursday proposed deep government spending cuts in response to the coronavirus pandemic that has throttled the economy of the country's most-populous state.
+Highlighting the economic fallout, Democratic Governor Gavin Newsom of California, the country's most populous state, on Thursday proposed deep government spending cuts and warned of further reductions without more aid from Congress.

-Warning of further reductions without federal aid, the Democratic governor pleaded for help from Congress, saying: "That's the purpose of the federal government - to protect us."
+"That's the purpose of the federal government - to protect us," he said.

+Some moderate and liberal Democrats have expressed doubts about rushing the legislation through.

-Given Republican opposition, Pelosi's gambit might mainly spark a new round of negotiations among the Republican-controlled Senate, the Democratic-led House and the Republican White House.
+Given Republican opposition, Pelosi's gambit might spark a new round of negotiations on further relief among the Republican-controlled Senate, the Democratic-led House and the Republican White House.

 McConnell said on Thursday he was open to another coronavirus relief bill and was talking to members of Trump's administration about possible legislation.
 But he declined to say in an interview with Fox News when his party might start negotiating another such bill.

-Representative Tom O'Halleran, a Democrat representing an Arizona district that Trump won in 2016, tweeted that while there were "many merits" to the House bill, called the "Heroes Act," it "won't receive a hearing or markup, and hasn't passed through appropriate committees of jurisdiction."

-Besides the coronavirus bill, the House will also try to pass a measure on Friday that would allow members for the first time to cast votes in the chamber by proxy during the pandemic.
+Besides the coronavirus bill, the House will also try to pass a measure that would allow members for the first time to cast votes in the chamber by proxy during the pandemic.

-Many Republicans are also opposing that measure, saying it was essential that lawmakers vote in person in the House.
+Many Republicans also oppose that measure, saying it was essential that lawmakers vote in person in the House.

 Pelosi said she did not know when the House would resume regular sessions, noting that Washington's city government had pushed back its shelter-in-place order to June 8.
 “I would hope it wouldn’t be any longer than that," Pelosi told reporters.

-(Reporting by Richard Cowan and Susan Cornwell; Additional reporting by Sharon Bernstein in Sacramento, California, and Lisa Lambert and Mohammad Zargham in Washington; Editing by Scott Malone and Peter Cooney)
+(Reporting by Richard Cowan and Susan Cornwell; Additional reporting by Sharon Bernstein in Sacramento, California, and Patricia Zengerle, Lisa Lambert and Mohammad Zargham in Washington; Writing by Richard Cowan and Patricia Zengerle; Editing by Scott Malone, Peter Cooney and Howard Goller)

 ((Richard.Cowan@thomsonreuters.com; Reuters Messaging: richard.cowan@thomsonreuters.com; 202-898-8391; Reuters Messaging; richard.cowan.reuters.com@reuters.net))